khalileldoau/global-news-engagement-on-social-media/README.md

   I used this pipline to, first, load the original datsets, named "news_dataset" after concatenation, to GCS, and, second, create a new dataset, named "words_frequency", then load it to GCS as well.

-  I created the wors_frquency dataset from the corpus of all text in the datasets, after filtiring out stopwords and punction using NLTK datasets.
+  I created the words_frquency dataset from the corpus of all text in the datasets, after filtiring out stopwords and punction using NLTK datasets.
 However, the dataset
   requires more curation which I couldn't prioritize given limited time.